VirgilSecurity/virgil-pythia-go/README.md

 ### BrainKey

-*PYTHIA* Service can be used directly as a means to generate strong cryptographic keys based on user's **password**.
+*PYTHIA* Service can be used directly as a means to generate strong cryptographic keys based on user's **password** or other secret data.
 We call these keys the **BrainKeys**.
-Thus when you need to restore a Private Key you use only user's Password and Pythia Service.
+Thus, when you need to restore a Private Key you use only user's Password and Pythia Service.

 #### Generate BrainKey